persalteas/biorseo/README.md

 THEN
 - Identifies possible 2D folds with RNAsubopt.
-- Knowing possible 2D folds, locate every possibly unpaired loop (hairpin loop, internal loop, multiple junction...)
+- Knowing possible 2D folds, locate every possibly unpaired loop (hairpin loop, internal loop, multiple loop...)
 - align each unpaired loop to the catalogue of models of known RNA motifs (The 3D Motif Atlas of the BGSU RNA group)
 - retrieve a list of potential motif-insertion-sites in the RNA sequence.
 Use them to define the constraints for the IP problem.
 - Solve a bi-objective IP problem: